Submarine forces (France): Origin

 The first submarine not to use human propulsion was of the French Imperial Navy (Marine Impériale Française), was launched in 1863, and was equipped with a compressed-air motor, supplied by twenty-three tanks of compressed air pressurised to 180 psi.

-In 1888, was the first submarine equipped with specific metal batteries.
+In 1888, was the first submarine equipped with metal batteries, in this case consisting of zinc and copper oxide electrodes.
 Gymnote would be followed by in 1899 and then the series in 1901.
 Their range was 100 mi.